 Each method of payment will be discussed in detail in the corresponding sections below.

-With a single fare you can transfer as often as you like between the Skytrain, buses, and Seabus within 90 minutes with one notable exception (below).
+With a single fare you can transfer as often as you like between the Skytrain, buses, and Seabus within 90 minutes with one notable exception, which is listed below.

 There are three methods of purchase for single fares: